Eric Sherbrooke Walker

 Major Eric George Sherbrooke Walker, MC (1887–1976) was a hotelier and founder of the Outspan Hotel and Treetops Hotel in Kenya, as well as a decorated military officer.
-He is remembered as the host of Queen Elizabeth II and Prince Philip when they visited Treetops in 1952, shortly before receiving news of the death of King George VI and Elizabeth's accession to the throne.
+He is remembered as the host of Queen Elizabeth II and Prince Philip when they visited Treetops in 1952, where they received news of the death of King George VI and Elizabeth's accession to the throne.

 Early life

-The son of Reverend George Sherbrooke Walker and his wife, Jessie Elizabeth Carter, Eric Walker was born in Edgbaston, Birmingham in Warwickshire on 4 July 1887, and brought up in March (now in Cambridgeshire) where his father was rector of St Wendreda's Church.
+The son of Reverend George Sherbrooke Walker and Jessie Elizabeth Carter, Eric Walker was born in Edgbaston, Birmingham, Warwickshire, on 4 July 1887 and brought up in March (now in Cambridgeshire) where his father was rector of St Wendreda's Church.
 He was educated at Oakham School and King Edward's, Edgbaston and then read Theology at The Queen's College, Oxford.

+Scout Movement

-After graduating in 1908, Walker was associated with the Scouting movement, and was a personal secretary to Robert Baden-Powell, the founder of the movement.
-He was one of the first two Scout inspectors, overseeing Wales and the South of England.
-He was present at Baden-Powell's first Scout camp in Humshaugh in 1908, and toured Canada with sixteen Scouts in 1910 to demonstrate Scouting.
+After graduating in 1908, Walker was associated with the Scout Movement and was a personal secretary to Robert Baden-Powell.
+He was one of the first two Boy Scout inspectors, overseeing Wales and the South of England.
+He was present at Baden-Powell's first Scout camp in Humshaugh in 1908 and conducted a demonstration tour of Canada with sixteen Boy Scouts in 1910.